 So I never cut my hair.
 I do many things with it: I braid it, I enjoy playing with it, and that’s how I change my hairstyle.
 I actually have a friend who says I’m like a living sculpture because every time I see him my hair is in a different way!

-A long time ago, I was in Brittany, France, and I had a shoulder problem had seen 3 doctors, each one of them had a different explanation to what was wrong and I refused to take the pills – by the way I try to avoid chemicals as much as I can, even if I have a headache I remove it using natural methods.
+A long time ago, I was in Brittany, France, and I had a shoulder problem had seen three doctors.
+Each one of them had a different explanation to what was wrong, and I refused to take the pills – by the way I try to avoid chemicals as much as I can, even if I have a headache, I remove it using natural methods.
 So I heard some older people talking about this guy in a little village who had cured them from arthritis, so I drove to see that guy for my shoulder, and he kept me for two hours, and he said that my long hair had a meaning and I would find out that meaning at some point in my life.
 That always intrigued me, and I thought: well now I can’t cut it!

 E: Yes in a lot of Indian traditions like the Sikhs, they believe your hair is like an antenna…

 C: Yes I believe that, it is like an antenna.
 Even in mythology, Samson and Delilah, once their hair is cut they lose their power or strength.
 In the Native American tradition too, I think they did an experiment whereby they cut some hair of an Indian and then they couldn’t feel if there was a danger coming through, they were not as aware as when they had a full-head of hair.

 Did you enjoy this post?
 Want to show your gratitude?
 Please support us on Patreon!